 Pete Giunta advises clients on intellectual property issues and litigates patent and technology disputes.
 His experience spans a wide array of technologies, including pharmaceuticals, biopharmaceuticals, biotechnology, medical devices, diagnostics, and electronics.
 Before studying law, Pete worked in several pharmaceutical and chemical companies, which helps him understand the issues companies face, and practice with a business-minded approach.

 Pharmaceuticals and biologics are a major part of Pete's practice.
-He helps clients navigate the interface between the patent and FDA laws.
+He helps clients navigate the interface between patent and food and drug law.
 Generic, brand, biosimilar, and over-the-counter drug companies rely on his input in developing strategies for FDA filings, product launches, and post-marketing protection.
 His experience spans many therapeutic areas, including cancer, diabetes, HIV/AIDS, central nervous system, asthma, and microbial diseases.
 It also spans many dosage forms, including solid oral formulations, sterile injectables, inhaled dosage forms, topical agents, and ophthalmic solutions.

 - Practiced at a well-regarded New York intellectual property law firm, 2005-2014